 Deposits of ephemeral washes and alluvial fans.
 Washes include alluvial fan feeder channels, well-defined axial streams, and channels in stable distributary flow networks; alluvial fans include extensive areas of downstream branching, unstable distributary flow networks, broad areas that convey relatively shallow swaths of unconfined flows, and areas of intricately braided washes.
 In most cases, active washes and fans are closely interrelated or mutually gradational, so no effort has been made to divide them at this scale.
 The broad range of soil development observed on alluvial deposits in the map area and the diverse assemblage of related alluvial landforms indicates a complex history of alluvial fan formation, occupation, and abandonment spanning approximately the last 5-6 million years.
 Alluvial deposits form the bulk of the piedmont areas below mountains and hills in the study area (see inset).
-Correspondingly, their clast compositions reflect the primary source lithologies shown on the map as follows: Spring Mountains (predominantly Mesozoic and Paleozoic carbonate and siliciclastic rocks with minor volcanic and intrusive rocks below Table Mountain and Devil Peak, respectively), the Bird Spring Range (predominantly Mesozoic and Paleozoic carbonate and siliciclastic rocks with minor volcanic rocks and Tertiary gravels), the McCullough Mountains (predominantly granite and gneiss with minor volcanic rocks in the south part; and predominantly volcanic rocks in the north part), and the Lucy Gray Mountains (predominantly granite and gneiss with minor amount of volcanic

-Sheep Mountain area (Paleozoic carbonate and siliciclastic rocks, minor Proterozoic granite and gneiss), and the Jean hills (informal name; Tertiary volcanic rocks and gravel).
+Correspondingly, their clast compositions reflect the primary source lithologies in the Bird Spring Range (predominantly Mesozoic and Paleozoic carbonate and siliciclastic rocks with minor volcanic rocks and Tertiary gravels), the Sheep Mountain area (Paleozoic carbonate and siliciclastic rocks, minor Proterozoic

 Alluvial deposits are composed predominantly of massive to moderately sorted, moderately to well stratified sands and gravels ranging from pebbles to boulders.
 Clast diameter generally increases with proximity to highland source areas.
-Notably houlder-rich denosits are present near and within the interior parts of the major mountain ranges in the study area and are also common on alluvial fans fed by source areas with extensive outcrops of volcanic rocks.
-Older alluvial units are generally coarser grained than younger ones, but this may largely reflect the fact that the upper and middle parts of the ass∞iated alluvial fans are best preserved.
+Notably boulder-rich deposits are present near and within the interior parts of the major mountain ranges in the study area and are also common on alluvial fans fed by source areas with extensive outcrops of volcanic rocks.
+Older alluvial units are generally coarser grained than younger ones, but this may largely reflect the fact that the upper and middle parts of the associated alluvial fans are best preserved.
 In all deposits, the constituent clasts are subangular and moderately sorted, and they are crudely to moderately stratified.
-Degree of rocks).
-Alluvial fans are also present below principal drainages that head in the consolidation increases markedly with deposit age and ranges from very weak to Alluvial fans of different ages in the mapped area are divided on the basis of a suite of surficial and morphologic characteristics, including: topographic position; degree of dissection and nature of extant drainage pattern (e.g., tributary or distributary); alteration of original depositional morphology evident as progressive smoothing of surface morphology over time; development of gravel pavement; degree of chemical and physical weathering of surface clasts; and soil horizon development and carbonate morphology (e.g., Christenson and Purcell, 1985; Machette, 1985; Bull, 1991; Birkeland, 1999), Age designations reported for the alluvial units are based on correlation of observed surficial and morphological characteristics of deposits in the Ivanpah Valley area with similar features elsewhere in the Mohave Desert region with numerical age controls (Sowers and others, 1988; Reheis and others, 1992; Bell and others, 1998; Ludwig and Paces, 2002; McDonald and others, 2003; Page and others, 2005).
+Degree of consolidation increases markedly with deposit age and ranges from very weak to

+Alluvial fans of different ages in the mapped area are divided on the basis of a suite of surficial and morphologic characteristics, including: topographic position; degree of dissection and nature of extant drainage pattern (e.g., tributary or distributary); alteration of original depositional morphology evident as progressive smoothing of surface morphology over time; development of gravel pavement; degree of chemical and physical weathering of surface clasts; and soil horizon development and carbonate morphology (e.g., Christenson and Purcell, 1985; Machette, 1985; Bull, 1991; Birkeland, 1999).
+Age designations reported for the alluvial units are based on correlation of observed surficial and morphological characteristics of deposits in the Ivanpah Valley area with similar features elsewhere in the Mohave Desert region with numerical age controls (Sowers and others, 1988; Reheis and others, 1992; Bell and others, 1998; Ludwig and Paces, 2002; McDonald and others, 2003; Page and others, 2005).